-- 1. Double-click Simba Snowflake 2.24.dmg to mount the disk image. - 2.
-Double-click Simba Snowflake 2.24.pkg to run the installer. - 3.
-In the installer, click Continue. - 4.
-On the Software License Agreement screen, click Continue, and when the prompt appears, click Agree if you agree to the terms of the License Agreement. - 5.
+- 1. Double-click Simba Snowflake 3.1.dmg to mount the disk image. - 2.
+In the installer, click Continue. - 3.
+On the Software License Agreement screen, click Continue, and when the prompt appears, click Agree if you agree to the terms of the License Agreement. - 4.
 Optionally, to change the installation location, click Change Install Location, then select the desired location, and then click Continue.

-By default, the connector files are installed in the /Library/simba/snowflake directory.
+By default, the files are installed in the /Library/simba/snowflake directory.

-- 6. To accept the installation location and begin the installation, click Install. - 7.
+- 5. To accept the installation location and begin the installation, click Install. - 6.
 When the installation completes, click Close.

-Next, configure the environment variables on your machine to make sure that the ODBC driver manager can work with the connector.
+Next, configure the environment variables on your machine to make sure that the ODBC Driver manager can work with the .
 For more information, see Configuring the ODBC Driver Manager on Non-Windows Machines on page 27.